datawire/telepresence-compose-demo/BLOG.md

 # Telepresence with Docker Compose

-When it comes to developing an application, one of the potential friction points is the developer's machine.
+When it comes to developing an application, one of the potential friction points is your local setup.
 Several issues may arise:

 - Tight security policies may be in place.
 - The machine's operating system may differ significantly from the server's.